GitauHarrison/notes/java/getting_started_with_java.md

 We will need to use an Integrated Development Environment when working with Java.
 You can choose whatever you prefer.
 I'd recommend you try out [IntelliJ IDE](https://www.jetbrains.com/idea/) or [VS Code](https://code.visualstudio.com/docs/languages/java).
 In this tutorial, I will be using VS Code for Java.

 - [Install VS Code](https://code.visualstudio.com/download) if you haven't already.
-- Add java support by installing [Extension pack for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack).
+- Add java support by installing the [Extension pack for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack).

 ## Install Java in Your Ubuntu OS